TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

     not compatible with the character encoding used.
 They are either left unchanged, or hand-corrected.
     - The format of the souced HTML pages can change, and did in-fact change upon the second corpus compilation on Nov 15th.
 The spacing in the source code for HTML elements may change over time as was the case here.
 New features could also have been added to the website, which could change what lines are needed for data extraction.
     - Albums with multiple sub-tracks of the same index may show the wrong track since they share indexes.
-        => To be fixed
     - Upon compilation, the corpus may have some ratings and/or indexes set to a string (since the data is inconsistent).
 This results in a crash when using the explorer.
 These have to be manually corrected for now.
     - Some tracks may have an asterisk to indicate additional information.
 Sometimes these tracks get filtered out such as "Incantations Part 3*" from Mike Oldfield on the album "Incantations".
-    - Albums with more than 12 sub-tracks under one main track are not supported. a-l and i-xii are the only sub-track alphabet index characters that are converted into a numeric index.
+    - QT spews font errors for some reason.
+This does not impact the functionality of the program

     Design Flaws:
     - Many albums are excluded for the following reasons:
         > They do not fit within the time frame (1966-1984).